-The actuarial valuation at June 30, 2021 and 2020 used the following actuarial assumptions, applied to all periods in the measurement:
+The actuarial valuation at June 30, 2021 used the following actuarial assumptions, applied to all periods in the measurement:

-Measurement Date June 30, 2021 Measurement Date June 30, 2020 Inflation Rate 2.50% 2.50% Salary Increases PERS: Initial Fiscal Year Applied: Rate through 2026 Rate Thereafter 2.00% to 6.00% 3.00% to 7.00% 2.00% to 6.00% 3.00% to 7.00%
+Measurement Date June 30, 2021

+Inflation Rate 2.50%

+Salary Increases PERS: Initial Fiscal Year Applied:

+Rate through 2026 2.00% to 6.00%

+Rate Thereafter 3.00% to 7.00%

-^{} salary increases are based on years of service within the respective Plan
+salary increases are based on years of service within the respective Plan

 For the June 30, 2021 measurement date, mortality rates were based on Pub-2010 General classification headcount weighted mortality with fully generational morality improvement projections from the central year using Scale MP-2021.
-For the June 30, 2020 measurement date, mortality rates were based on Pub-2010 General classification headcount weighted mortality with fully generational morality improvement projections from the central year using Scale MP-2020

-Actuarial assumptions used in the June 30, 2020 and June 30, 2019 valuation were based on the results of the PERS experience studies prepared for July 1, 2014 to June 30, 2018.
+Actuarial assumptions used in the June 30, 2020 valuation was based on the results of the PERS experience studies prepared for July 1, 2014 to June 30, 2018.